MosesSupposes/Purescript-By-Example/text/chapter11.md

      _Hint_: you can use the implementation of `split` as a starting point.
 You might find the `stripPrefix` function useful.
  1. (Difficult) Use the `ReaderT` and `WriterT` monad transformers to reimplement the document printing library which we wrote earlier using the `Reader` monad.

      Instead of using `line` to emit strings and `cat` to concatenate strings, use the `Array String` monoid with the `WriterT` monad transformer, and `tell` to append a line to the result.
+Use the same names as in the original implementation but ending with an apostrophe (`'`).

 ## Type Classes to the Rescue!